 To ensure the public is aware of potential and actual overflows, MSD informs the public as to the location of existing CSO outfalls, as well as ongoing programmatic outreach and educational activities.
-Event based activities are initiated when a CSO event occurs, or is likely to occur.
-Examples of event based notification activities include door hangers, verbal and e-mail alerts, as well as a Sewer Overflow Advisory Level on MSD's website.
+Event based activities are initiated when a CSO event occurs or is likely to occur.
+Examples of event-based notification activities include door hangers, verbal, and e-mail alerts, as well as a Sewer Overflow Advisory Level on MSD's website.
 Programmatic outreach and educational activities vary in an effort to reach the public and include warning signs posted at all CSO outfalls and at public access areas that are downstream of CSO outfalls.
 Lastly, MSD mails and posts on its website newsletters to notify, inform, and update the public as to the progress of various programs and efforts of programs and projects to reduce the frequency, volume, and duration of CSOs.
+More details regarding MSD's Public Notification programs is provided in Volume 1, Chapter 3.